-Opened just three weeks ago, Saddles is our new go-to for child-friendly dining at a grown-up venue.
+Opened in late May, Saddles is our new go-to for child-friendly dining at a grown-up venue.
 The elegant décor makes it the perfect space to celebrate Mother’s Day or your Grandfather’s birthday, but their menu prices invite you to also make it a regular brunch spot or long, lazy lunch option.

 Before we launch into the specifics, we know you all have one burning question: is it child-friendly?
 The answer is yes.
 You won’t find a box of toys, but your kids will love going for a “ride” on the bespoke bar-stool saddles – each made from hand-tooled leather and hand-engraved silver by Heath Harris of Hawkesbury River Saddlery.
 There might not be a playground, but there’s a path lined with magnolias, camellias, rosemary and tibouchinas that wraps around the dam, which invites children to explore and practice a little rock skimming as they wait for their meal.

 They also cover the nuts and bolts of happy family dining: they have high chairs, large seats that easily fit an adult and toddler, and a large deck with ample room between tables so that your kids can move around and be a little boisterous without bothering neighbouring diners.